wee-slack/wee-slack/docs/Commands.md

 ### label

 ```
-/label <name>|-unset
+/label [-full] <name>|-unset
 ```

 Rename a channel or thread buffer.
-Note that this only changes the short name and that it's not permanent.
-It will only last as long as you keep the buffer and wee-slack open.
+Note that this is not permanent, it will only last as long as you keep the buffer and wee-slack open.
+Changes the short_name by default, and the name and full_name if you use the -full option.
+If you haven't set the short_name explicitly, that will also be changed when using the -full option.
+Use the -unset option to set it back to the default.

 ### linkarchive